Ground Rules for Effective Meetings & Strategic Planning Offsites

 It also means that participants are not talking over people, interrupting them, or having side conversations that distract from the main speaker.

-To encourage team engagement and equity of voice throughout the session, it is helpful to have a facilitator, whether internally or externally, who will actively bring individuals into the discussions.
+To encourage team engagement and equity of voice throughout the session, it is helpful to have a strategy facilitator, whether internally or externally, who will actively bring individuals into the discussions.
 Equally important, this facilitator will help to guide those who may monopolize the conversations by referring to ground rules as needed throughout the session.

 12. Co-create a safe space